xu-chiheng/Note/Tool/patch/llvm/README.txt

 cygwin-CGExprCXX.cpp.patch
 fix the regression caused by commit 67409911353323ca5edf2049ef0df54132fa1ca7, that, in Cygwin, Clang can't bootstrap.

+cygwin-Attributes.cpp.patch
+fix the regression caused by commit 8629343a8b6c26f15f02de2fdd8db440eba71937, that, in Cygwin, Clang can't bootstrap.

 cygwin-general.patch
 remove some uses of macro __CYGWIN__ .